 GDP grew by 0.5 per cent in 2011 Q3

-GDP is estimated to have increased by 0.5 per cent between the second and third quarters of 2011.
-GDP has increased by 0.5 per cent since Q3 2010, a significant slowdown from the 2.6 per cent growth in the preceding twelve months.
+GDP is estimated to have grown by 0.5 per cent in the third quarter of 2011.
+GDP has also increased by 0.5 per cent since Q3 2010, a significant slowdown from the 2.6 per cent growth in the preceding twelve months.

 Over the past year, GDP growth has been wholly dependent on growth in the services sector, which in total contributed 0.9 points to GDP growth over the year.
 Construction reduced GDP growth over the year by 0.3 percentage points, and production industries by another 0.1 percentage points.
 Within the latter, manufacturing was a positive contributor to growth but mining and quarrying reduced GDP growth by 0.4 percentage points.